intellivoid/AsyncAPY/docs/examples.rst

 .. literalinclude:: ../examples/groups.py

 .. note::
-    It is possible to group handlers with filters, too, as long as they share the same filters, not necessarily in the same order, and have different priorities
+    It is possible to group handlers with filters, as long as they share the same filters, not necessarily in the same order, and have different priorities